frederic-perez/AmE-dictionary/data/dictionary.md

 __hog<sup>1</sup>__ _n_ :two: (hogged) _slang_ A big, heavy motorcycle.
 __hog<sup>2</sup>__ _v_ :three: __4__ _informal_ To take more than one’s share of: _Don’t hog the couch._ _Don’t hog the floor during meetings._
 __hogslop__
-__hogwash__ _n_ :three: Worthless, false, or ridiculous speech or writing; nonsense. _Syn_ bunkum, guff, rot _The entire article is hogwash, and I demand that you print a retraction posthaste!_
+__hogwash__ _n_ :four: Worthless, false, or ridiculous speech or writing; nonsense. _Syn_ bunkum, guff, rot _The entire article is hogwash, and I demand that you print a retraction posthaste!_
 __hoist<sup>1</sup>__ _n_ :two::hammer: :es: montacargas
 __hoist<sup>2</sup>__ _v_ :four::hammer: (hoisted) :es: alzar
 __hoity-toity__ _adj_ /hoy-tee-TOY-tee/ _The guidance counselor emphasized that students do not need to go to a hoity-toity college to achieve success._